chainer/chainer/docs/source/tutorial/glance.rst

            h2 = F.relu(self.l2(h1))
            return self.l3(h2)

-Since mushrooms are either edible or poisonous (no information on psychedelic effects!) in the dataset, we'll use a classifier Link for the output, with 44 units in the hidden layers and 2 possible categories to be classified into.
+Since mushrooms are either edible or poisonous (no information on psychedelic effects!) in the dataset, we'll use a classifier Link for the output, with 44 units in the hidden layers and a single true/false category for classification.

 .. code-block:: python